Balboa Park: Celebrating 150 Years

 Posted on July 10, 2018

 Balboa Park ranks very high on the list of places to visit in California, and rightly so.
 Who among its many visitors does not have a special tale to relate?
 Those who can return do so again and again.
 With all that it offers, it is a truly magical place, and this year, 2018, that dream which began in the 19th century is celebrating its sesquicentennial, better known as its 150th anniversary.
+To honor its milestone anniversary, we take a look back at the evolution of this treasured San Diego landmark.
+Please keep returning to this piece through the end of 2018, as each month we will continue to add a new segment highlighting each 25-year period in Balboa Park’s history.

 Beautiful, enchanting, informative, recreational, cultural — it was not always so.
 Imagine 1,400 acres of dirt, rock, chaparral, cactus, a few wild flowers, and coyotes.
 Not much to brag about.
 That was the pueblo land the San Diego Board of Trustees voted to set aside for creation of City Park on May 26, 1868.
 There were only about 2,300 residents in all of San Diego at the time.
 Certainly, the vote was an act of great vision, though in monetary terms, the pueblo parcels were worth very little.
 A century and a half later, however, the value of what is now Balboa Park is beyond estimation.